Nuru Kenya Dairy Commercialization for Farmers

-Dairy Diversification from Feed to Market
+Dairy Diversification from Feed to Market for Farmers

 The Nuru Kenya (NK) rural livelihoods team is leading a “feed to market” effort that will transform the dairy livelihoods of thousands of farmers in Kuria East and Kuria West.
 Nuru farmers in Kenya have traditionally kept a few head of cattle at their household for draft power, as capital assets, and for subsistence milk production.
 Generally, the dairy cattle are of poor genetic stock and animal husbandry practices are inadequate to reach milk yield potential.
 Thus, the NK team has built a suite of “feed to market” activities that will shepherd Nuru farmers from dairy subsistence to dairy commercialization and build sustainable income streams for farmer households.

 The NK diary program was initiated in July 2017 with 200 of NK’s best performing farmers.
 These 200 farmers paid their enrollment fee and agreed to start demonstration plots of hybrid brachiaria feed grass, called Cobra.
 Increasing milk yields starts with feed and Cobra grass is an excellent source of fast growing, high protein and easily digestible animal feed.
 For the last nine months the NK team has been working tirelessly to train the original 200 farmers on best practices in feed management and animal husbandry, register qualified farmers and their Nuru-supported farmer organization (“cooperatives” in Kenya) for program expansion, build relationships between cooperatives and value chain actors, and build the capacity of Nuru dairy farmers to transition from subsistence to business.